alixlb/DH150---Fall-2020/assignment1/heuristicevaluation.md

 ###### This image shows the workout video set up.
 When you exit the app while being on this page the exercises continue running

 ### 4. Consistency and standards
+The use of icons, words and actions that are consistant within the website and with the standards of most online sites to not confuse the user or make them feel as if it is ambiguous.

 #### YMCA 360 (1)
 > The YMCA 360 website is constistent within itself and with the standards for these types of website.
 The only small difference they have is how they right the time on each video.
 On most platforms, they will simply put how many minutes or hour.
 In this case, each video has the same template which is *h:mm:ss*, which is very strange and feels unnatural compared to regular website as a 2 minute video is writen out with a lot of zero such as *0:02:03*.